Investing in transformational technologies that address unmet health and economic needs

 Hotspur Technologies, Inc., located in Mountain View, CA, develops, manufactures, and sells a number of innovative balloon catheter systems for the dialysis access and peripheral arterial disease markets.
 Hotspur Technologies was acquired by Teleflex Incorporated (NYSE: TFX).

 Nellix Endovascular, Inc. has developed a revolutionary device for the less invasive treatment of Abdominal Aortic Aneurysms (AAA) and Thoracic Aortic Aneurysms (TAA).
 Nellix Endovascular, Inc. was acquired by Endologix, Inc. (NASDAQ: ELGX).

 ReVascular Therapeutics, Inc. has pioneered advances in the intravascular treatment of complex lesions and Chronic Total Occlusions (CTOs).
 The company was purchased by Boston Scientific Corporation (NYSE: BSX).

 Reverse Medical Corporation, located in Irvine, CA, has developed a suite of state-of-the-art endovascular treatments for a broad spectrum of neurovascular disorders and carotid artery disease.
-In January 2012, the company sold a line of neurovascular guide catheters to Covidien (NYSE: COV) and distributed a dividend to its investors.
+In January 2012, the company sold a line of neurovascular guide catheters to Covidien (NYSE: COV).
 Reverse Medical Corporation was acquired in its entirety by Covidien in August 2014.